krispenney/lecture-notes/BU491/lecture5.md

 **Worldwide Learning**
 - Key asset to MNE: Diversity in the environment in which it operates
 - Exposes the MNE to multiple stimulti, causing it to develop diverse capabilities
+- Can learn the key success factors for a particular market
+  - Figure out what your missing
+  - Use it to prioritize and inform decisions

 ### The Means